yugabyte/yugabyte-db/docs/content/latest/integrations/jdbc-driver.md

 showAsideToc: true
 ---

-[Yugabyte JDBC Driver](https://github.com/yugabyte/pgjdbc) is a distributed JDBC driver for [YSQL](/quick-start/explore/ysql/) built on the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc).
+[Yugabyte JDBC driver](https://github.com/yugabyte/pgjdbc) is a distributed JDBC driver for [YSQL](/latest/api/ysql/) built on the [PostgreSQL JDBC driver](https://github.com/pgjdbc/pgjdbc).
 Although the upstream PostgreSQL JDBC driver works with YugabyteDB, the driver enhances YugabyteDB by eliminating the need for external load balancers.
+The driver has the following features:

 - It is **cluster-aware**, which eliminates the need for an external load balancer.

   The driver package includes a `YBClusterAwareDataSource` class that uses one initial contact point for the YugabyteDB cluster as a means of discovering all the nodes and, if required, refreshing the list of live endpoints with every new connection attempt.
 The refresh is triggered if stale information (older than 5 minutes) is discovered.

-- It is **topology-aware**, wich is essential for geographically-distributed applications.
+- It is **topology-aware**, which is essential for geographically-distributed applications.

   The driver uses servers that are part of a set of geo-locations specified by topology keys.

+## Load balancing

 The Yugabyte JDBC Driver has the following load balancing features in it:

-## Uniform load balancing
+- Uniform load balancing

    In this mode, the driver makes the best effort to uniformly distribute the connections to each YugabyteDB server.
 For example, if a client application creates 100 connections to a YugabyteDB cluster consisting of 10 servers, then the driver creates 10 connections to each server.
 If the number of connections are not exactly divisible by the number of servers, then a few may have 1 less or 1 more connection than the others.
-Please note that this is the client view of the load, so the servers may not be well balanced if other client applications are not using the Yugabyte smart driver.
+This is the client view of the load, so the servers may not be well balanced if other client applications are not using the Yugabyte JDBC driver.

-## Topology-aware load balancing
+- Topology-aware load balancing

-A YugabyteDB cluster can have servers placed in different regions and availability zones.
-A client application may have the requirement to connect to the geographically nearest region and availability zones for lower latency.
-Additionally, it may require connections to multiple regions.
-The YugabyteDB JDBC driver can be configured to create connections only on the servers which are placed in the desired region(s) and zone(s).
-This is referred to as ‘topology awareness’.
-The driver here tries to uniformly load only those servers which belong to the specified region(s) and zone(s).
+   Because YugabyteDB clusters can have servers in different regions and availability zones, the YugabyteDB JDBC driver is topology-aware, and can be configured to create connections only on servers that are in specific regions and zones.
+This is useful for client applications that need to connect to the geographically nearest regions and availability zones for lower latency; the driver tries to uniformly load only those servers that belong to the specified regions and zones.

-This driver can be configured with popular pooling solutions such as Hikari and Tomcat.
-Note that different pools can be configured with different load balancing policies if required.
-For example, the app can configure one pool with topology awareness for one region and availability zones, and it can also configure another pool to talk to a completely different region and availability zones.
+The Yugabyte JDBC driver can be configured with popular pooling solutions such as Hikari and Tomcat.
+Different pools can be configured with different load balancing policies if required.
+For example, an application can configure one pool with topology awareness for one region and availability zones, and it can also configure another pool to talk to a completely different region and availability zones.

-## Creating the Smart Driver
+## Creating the driver

-You have a choice of obtaining the Smart Driver from Maven or creating it yourself.
+You have a choice of obtaining the driver from Maven or creating it yourself.

-### How to Obtain the Driver from Maven
+### Obtain the driver from Maven

 To get the driver and HikariPool from Maven, add the following lines to your Maven project: